 Good communication is the key to any marriage.
 Good communication ensures that both you and your spouse feel respected, validated and understood.
 Communication is the key to avoiding and straightening out any misunderstandings, and to working through problems for a happier future together.

-Here are some biblical principles for good communication in a Christian marriage.
+Here are five biblical principles for good communication in a Christian marriage.